rjhoyle/cs151-spring2023/docs/content/lab6/warmup.md

 * Visit the current node
 * Traverse the right subtree

-The resulting inorder traversal for this tree is DEBAFCG.
+The resulting inorder traversal for this tree is DBEAFCG.

 ### Postorder